pseudospectators/WaveRange/README.md

 1) Copy the executables into the same directory with the data files.
 Sample compressed data files can be downloaded from <https://osf.io/pz4n8/>.
 2) There are three different ways to let WaveRange know how to compress/reconstruct the data.
 * Interactively using a command line.
-Run the program (wrenc, wrdec, wrmssgenc or wrmssgenc) and follow the command prompt.
+Run the program ('wrenc', 'wrdec', 'wrmssgenc' or 'wrmssgenc') and follow the command prompt.
 * Using command files.
 WaveRange is fed with the contents of these command files via the standard input.
 Sample command files 'inmeta' and 'outmeta' that can be found in 'examples/generic/', 'examples/flusi/' and 'examples/mssg/'.
 * Using a parameter string.